Experiment 5: LCD Display Panel

 Direct information on this module can be obtained from the Farnell website, part number 3759026.
 Displays of this type are all based on a complex integrated circuit produced by Hitachi, part number HD 44780.

 One complication of using the alphanumeric display module is the small number of input-output pins on the Arduino Nano.
 A special mode of operation is employed, in which eight-bit data bytes are transferred as two, four-bit “nibbles”.
-A demonstration programme that is available to you shows you how numeric values and character strings can be displayed.
+A demonstration program that is available to you shows you how numeric values and character strings can be displayed.

 A copy of the data sheet for the display and a list of ASCII characters] can be found on Canvas.

-Pinout of the Alphanumeric Display module#
+Pinout of the Alphanumeric Display module

 There are 18 pins arranged in a straight line, which allows the module to be plugged into a standard breadboard.
 The pins are grouped as eight for data, three for control, and three for power and contrast.
 A further four pins (pins 15 to 18) are used to illuminate the RGB “back light”.
 The functions of the pins are as follows: